DeployMaster/DeployMaster/README.md

 deploymaster status --repo production
 ```

-If you are using TLS, you'll se this
+If you are using TLS, you'll see this

 ```bash
 Certificate fingerprint: 69:5B:97:20:D3:7B:56:08:8C:80:36:FE:6A:41:6F:A5:36:08:4B:E2